 What is crowdlending?

-Crowdlending is one form of participatory financing (also known as crowdfunding).
-Crowdlending consists of collecting "interest-bearing loans for businesses, to finance their development or carry out specific operations".
+The crowdlending consists of collecting "interest-bearing loans for companies to finance their development or to carry out specific operations"..

 Like crowdfunding, crowdlending is a business financing mechanism that allows citizen savings to be mobilised.

 Crowdfunding allows investors to make a financial investment in the form of a loan to a company.

 Table of contents

 In Belgium, participative investment and crowdlending are enjoying a boom. growing popularity.

 According to a FSMA study published in 2020, crowdlending represents 70% of amounts financed by crowdfunding in Belgium.

 Source: Crowdlending Belgium - Study carried out by the Financial Services and Markets Authority (FSMA) - Crowdfunding market July 2018-June 2020

 In the period from July 2018 to June 2020, FSMA identified 140 successful crowdfunding campaigns that raised a total of €69.24 million.
 By way of comparison, the projects carried out during the period 2012-2017 raised to raise a total of 40.02 million euros.